muarshad01/GoLang_Web_Dev/section_10_AWS.md

 ### Create an instance

 * Create an `AWS Account`
- - enter credit card info
+    - Enter Credit Card info

-* Sign into console
+* `aws.amazon.com` -> My Account -> `AWS Management Console`
+    - Login / Password -> Sign in using alternative factors of authentication

 * 1. Create a new `EC2` instance
     - services / EC2